Understanding the UKCA Mark and the Future of CE Marking

-In the event of a no-deal Brexit, manufacturers will be faced with changes to compliance regulations for the UK market.
-For manufacturers that currently use CE marking, this means that products destined for the UK market may need additional conformity assessment documentation and product marking.
+For manufacturers that currently use CE marking, products destined for the UK market now need additional conformity assessment documentation and product marking.

 What is the UKCA mark?

-The UKCA (UK Conformity Assessed) marking is the new UK product marking that will be used, subject to UK parliamentary approval, for certain goods being placed on the UK market in the event of a “no-deal” Brexit.
-In its current draft state, it amends 38 product safety and metrology measures to correct deficiencies in UK legislation which will arise in those measures on Brexit.
-Since some types of product are not covered by this instrument, the UK government has provided separate guidance for construction products and medical devices.
+The UKCA (UK Conformity Assessed) marking is the new UK product marking for certain goods placed on the UK market.
+New UK legislation has amended 38 product safety and metrology measures to implement in UK legislation previously covered requirements by CE marking.
+Since this instrument does not cover some products, the UK government has provided separate guidance for construction products and medical devices.

-The objective of the UKCA mark is to ensure that there is no reduction in product safety or accuracy, or consumer protections, as a result of Brexit, and to ensure that the effectiveness of the current legislative framework continues.
-(The requirements for product safety and metrology legislation will be maintained by retaining the appropriate EU obligations in UK law.)
+The UKCA mark's objective is to ensure that there is no reduction in product safety, accuracy, or consumer protections due to Brexit and to ensure that the effectiveness of the current legislative framework continues.
+(The requirements for product safety and metrology legislation are maintained by retaining the appropriate EU obligations in UK law.)

-Most products which are currently covered by the CE marking will fall within the scope of the new UKCA marking (this includes products that fall within the scope of the EMC, Low Voltage, Radio Equipment, Machinery, and ATEX directives).
-For further details, please review the draft amending instrument which contains detailed information on each UK regulation that is linked to a CE marking directive.
+Most products currently covered by the CE marking now fall within the scope of the new UKCA mark (this includes products that fall within the EMC, Low Voltage, Radio Equipment, Machinery, and ATEX directives).
+For further details, please review the amending legislation, which contains detailed information on each UK regulation that is linked to a CE marking directive.